STORM: An Integrated Framework for Fast Joint-Space Model-Predictive Control for Reactive Manipulation: Introduction

+However, a key question still remains to be answered - \textit{how well do these control algorithms transfer to high-dimensional robots like manipulators?} In this work, we describe an integrated system for sampling-based MPC that aims to answer this question.
+Our proposed framework, Stochastic Tensor Optimization for Robot Motion (\storm) implements a highly-parallelized control architecture that can optimize complex task objectives while simultaneously ensuring desirable properties such as smoothness, constraint satisfaction, and low control latency.

+A major criticism of sampling-based MPC algorithms for full joint space control has been their inability to produce smooth (low-jerk) trajectories~\cite{nagabandi2020deep}.
+To address this challenge, we study different sub-components of sampling-based MPC and make several novel contributions such as low discrepancy action sampling, smooth interpolation and cost-function design, and demonstrate their effectiveness in scaling sampling-based methods to real robot manipulators.
+We also demonstrate that \storm can incorporate learned components in the control loop, by using learned self and environment collision costs.
+We integrate our system on a real Franka Panda robot arm where we demonstrate that feedback driven sampling-based MPC is able to solve complex and dynamic manipulation tasks with simple models.
+In summary, our major contributions are \begin{enumerate}

+\item A novel sampling-based MPC with the introduction of low discrepancy sampling, smooth trajectory generation and behavior-based cost functions that are key for producing smooth, reactive, and precise robot motions.

-\item A framework for fast joint space sampling-based MPC on high degree-of-freedom manipulators that optimizes task objectives while satisfying task and joint-space constraints. \item Key insights into different components of sampling-based MPC that enable smooth, reactive and precise robot motions. \item Coupling perception with control by leveraging learned discrete/discontinuous cost terms from raw sensor data which we validate by leveraging an existing learned function for collision checking~\cite{danielczuk2020object} between the robot links and the environment point cloud. \item A highly parallelized implementation which achieves a control rate of 50Hz\footnote{Without the learned collision checking function, we achieve a control rate of 80hz with 500 particles and 50 timesteps.} on a single GPU, a speedup of 50x compared to existing MPPI based manipulation~\cite{danielczuk2020object}. \item Empirical evaluation in simulation and a real-world Franka Panda robot. \end{enumerate}
+\item A feedback control framework that directly integrates learned perception components into the control loop in the form of a learned self collision cost and a discrete collision checker between the robot links and raw environment pointcloud from~\cite{danielczuk2020object}.

+\item An open-source and highly optimized implementation of sampling-based joint-space MPC, which achieves a control rate of 125Hz on a single GPU, a speedup of 100x compared to existing MPPI based manipulation implementations~\cite{danielczuk2020object}. \item Empirical evaluation in simulation and a real-world Franka Panda robot on dynamic control tasks. \end{enumerate}
-We formally define the problem in Sec.~\ref{sec:problem_formulation} and build our approach in Sec.~\ref{sec:approach}, followed by our real time implementation in Sec.~\ref{sec:implementation}.
-We report experimental results in~Sec.~\ref{sec:results} and discuss our approach's strengths and limitations in~Sec.~\ref{sec:discussion}.
-We then share our method's relation to previous work in Sec.~\ref{sec:related-work}.